Expense Tracker for Self-Employed

 The average self-employed person misses thousands in tax deductions every year — mostly from lost receipts and untracked expenses.
 SparkReceipt fixes that.

 Snap a photo of any receipt and AI extracts the vendor, amount, date, tax, and category in seconds.
-Forward email receipts from SaaS subscriptions, online orders, and vendor invoices — they’re processed automatically.
+Forward email receipts from SaaS subscriptions, online orders, and vendor invoices — or connect your Gmail, Outlook, Microsoft, or any IMAP inbox and SparkReceipt fetches them automatically.
+You can also scan historical emails with date filters to capture past receipts.
 Every expense is categorized for Schedule C without you lifting a finger.

 Built for How Self-Employed People Actually Work